Vaelek/bunyan-mssql-stream/README.md

 Bunyan MSSQL Stream provides a logging stream direct to a MS SQL table.

 Minimum required fields in your table are
-* time (DateTime)
+* time (DateTime, will log in UTC)
 * name (string)
 * hostname (string)
 * pid (int)
 * level (string)
+* levelID (int)
+* src (string, only required if you plan to enable src)

 Any objects passed to the logger will be inserted into fields of the same name.
+All values converted to parameters to prevent injection.

 ## Installation
 ```npm install bunyan-mssql-stream```